CaffeinatedJim/hfreemanlaw/wp-content/plugins/redux-framework/README.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==

+## 3.5.9
+* Fixed:    Wordpress 4.4.1 related issues.
+* Fixed:    #2794 - User contributed code from #2716 did not contain isset and caused an index error.
+* Modified:  Added tons of wp_remote_get handlings to stop bringing down site if Redux is down.
+* Modified:  When some items appear or not.
+Making devs lives easier.  ;)
+* Updated:  parsedown.php vendor code, to deal. with PHP 7.0 errors.
+* Fixed:    #2774 - border fields set to 0 would disappear after saving.
+* Modified: Post/page settings on the media gallery window hidden for gallery field, since they are not applicable to Redux.
+* Added:    #2728 - Filter for hints HTML.  'redux/hints/html'.
+Thanks, @nyordanov.
+* Fixed:    #2716 - Enqueue jquery sortable when select field is set to sortable.
+Thanks, @josh-rathke.
+* Fixed:    #2726 - Redux fixes for WordPress 4.4.
+* Fixed:    #2713 - Alerts wouldn't disappear.
+* Fixed:    #2726 - WP 4.4 breaking template.php include, because the core WP guys thought it would be hilarious to break everyone else's stuff.
+* Fixed:    Specifying 'user' in a field's data argument would produce WordPress depreciation errors.
+* Fixed:    Reflective XSS security fix.
+Thanks to Kacper Szurek for the information.
+* Modified: #2685 - Rejoined http strings to prevent errors in theme check.
+Trade off, INFO notices will appear.  @Otto says this is ok.
+* Fixed:    #2684 - Sorter not displaying (or saving) WordPress data when using the data argument.
+* Added:    #2673 - WP_CLI check before welcome page redirect.
+* Fixed:    #2677 - tinymce javascript errors when wp editor is disabled.
+* Modified: While in dev_mode, noticies will appear if Redux sample data in share_icons and admin_bar_links arguments is not changed.
+            This became necessary because devs are not changing this data and theme ends users are coming to us for theme support.
+* Modified: Redux links to be // instead of http:// or https:// to ensure portability for secure sites.
+* Fixed:    #2665 - For those who must have empty dirs in the extensions dir.
+No more errors.
+* Added:    #2660 - Added 'user'/'users' data type to wordpress data arg.
+Thanks @golchha21.
+* Fixed:    #2652 - load_plugin_textdomain using depreciated argument.
+* Fixed:    Customizer preview callback working again.
+* Fixed:    Issue with added plugin textdomain support.

+## 3.5.8
+* Fixed:    Customizer preview callback working again.
+* Fixed:    last_tab argument not working.
+* Fixed:    #2637 - color picker clear.
+* Fixed:    #2633.
+* Fixed:    #2624 - Border field saving/output 0px when no default set.
+Now accepts no default and outputs no CSS for blank values.
+* Fixed:    color_rgba no long outputs CSS with empty color values.
+* Fixed:    #2612 - pseudo classes not appending to multiple selectors in link_color output.
+* Modified: The mass data escaping of Redux Core output.
+Part I.
+* Fixed:    #2609 - Section not folding correctly with class argument specified.
+* Fixed:    #2607 - button_set required scalar check for array returned by terms in the data arg.
+Thanks @Enchiridion.
+* Fixed:    Fixing more inconsistencies with wp_filesystem dirlist.
+How about some proper documentation, Otto?
+* Fixed:    #2582: Added extra check for get_terms to avoid error.
+* Fixed     Filesystem proxy dirlist triggering file permission errors on empty array.
+* Fixed:    #2571 - Sorter adding extra disable column on new entries if 'disabled' is lowercase.
+* Updated   Fields css for dev_mode off.
+* Updated:  Updated container.tpl version.
+* Fixed:    #2570 - multi-text field CSS bleeding over into WP.

 ## 3.5.7
 * Fixed     Customizer customizer_only and customizer section overrides.
 Also global customizer => false was not working.